pavex/react-native-wifi-manager/README.md

 # Wifi manager for React Native

-Simple wifi manager primary for scanning existing networks.
+Wifi manager oriented for scanning existing networks.
 This supports list with scan and wifi enable checking and enabler.
 This plugin now available for Android only.